Indian & Burmese Star Tortoises

 Learn as much as you can about your tortoise species' diet, natural habitat, and captive care requirements.
 For example, find out what the typical temperature and humidity ranges are in the wild, and what type of vegetation grows in the native area.
 However, wild tortoises live in special "microhabitats" that typically have somewhat different environmental conditions than the main surrounding area.

 Observe your tortoise in his enclosure to see what agrees with him and what doesn't, and then adjust your care accordingly.

-For example, if you follow tortoise discussion groups (online forums or by email), be cautious of the "group mentality" or "herd mentality."
+If you follow online tortoise discussion groups and forums, be cautious of the "group mentality" or "herd mentality."
 This is common in forums and the "accepted" tortoise care practices vary from group to group.
-Your best bet is to read as many different tortoise care boards as possible, and then form your own opinion of what kind of care is in the best interest of YOUR tortoise in YOUR specific situation. :O)
+Sometimes, it becomes the "forum way or no way."

 Ideally, set up the indoor enclosure before bringing your new tortoise home.
 This way everything will be ready when he comes, and you can sit back and enjoy watching your newest family member explore his new place.
 Or not...
 Many tortoises are shy and cautious in new surroundings and keep on hiding for a while.
 Others may be overactive for a day or two pacing the enclosure and trying to climb the walls in a desperately attempt to get out.